Charles Bernstein was born in New York, New York, in 1950. He received his BA from Harvard College.

-He is also the author of three books of essays, My Way: Speeches and Poems (1999), A Poetics (1992), and Content’s Dream: Essays 1975–1984 (1986).
-He has edited many anthologies of poetry and poetics including Close Listening: Poetry and the Performed Word (1998) and The L=A=N=G=U=A=G=E Book (1984, with Bruce Andrews).
+Bernstein is also the author of three books of essays, My Way: Speeches and Poems (University of Chicago Press, 1999); A Poetics (Harvard University Press, 1992); and Content’s Dream: Essays 1975–1984 (Sun & Moon Press, 1986).
+Additionally, he has edited many anthologies of poetry and poetics including Close Listening: Poetry and the Performed Word (Oxford University Press, 1998) and The L=A=N=G=U=A=G=E Book (Southern Illinois University Press, 1984), with Bruce Andrews.

 Bernstein’s honors and awards include Yale University’s 2019 Bollingen Prize for American Poetry, the Roy Harvey Pearce/Archive for New Poetry Prize, and fellowships from the New York Foundation for the Arts, the Guggenheim Foundation, and the National Endowment for the Arts.

 Bernstein serves as the executive editor and cofounder of The Electronic Poetry Center at SUNY at Buffalo.
 He is the Donald T. Regan Professor Emeritus of English and comparative literature at the University of Pennsylvania.